GregShiner/cmpsc-470-final/docs/postmortem.md

     - Designed the syntax for expressing ownership and borrowing within LISP's s-expression framework
     - Developed the specification for the type system and borrow checker integration
     - Created the architectural framework for static analysis implementation
-    - Collaborated on core language feature implementation and integration
+    - Wrote most of the parser and interpreter

 - Areas for Improvement:

     - Some language features required complex architectural solutions that impacted performance
     - Initial language specification needed several iterations to fully support all desired features
     - Documentation of language internals could have been more comprehensive
+    - Interpreter should have been developed earlier on

 ### Kevin Skinner - Language Guru & Validation Lead
 As both a language guru and validation lead, I focused on ensuring our implementation met its design goals while maintaining correctness and performance.
 - Key Contributions:

     - Developed comprehensive test suite for language features and memory safety guarantees
-    - Designed and implemented validation frameworks for the static analyzer
+    - Designed and implemented validation frameworks for the parser
-    - Created performance benchmarking tools and metrics
     - Contributed to core language design decisions and implementation

 - Technical Insights:

-    - Static analysis validation revealed several edge cases requiring design modifications
-    - Performance testing showed unexpected benefits in certain use cases
+    - Automating test creating with Rust macros significant improved test development time
-    - Verification framework helped identify several critical safety issues early in development
+    - Verification framework helped identify several critical issues early in development

 ## Project Outcomes
 ### Successful Aspects

-- Integration of parser, static analyzer, and interpreter achieved design goals
-- Memory safety guarantees maintained throughout the implementation
-- Performance metrics exceeded initial targets
-- System architecture proved flexible enough to accommodate design changes
+- Built turing complete LISP language
+- Fully implemented arithmetic operators, comparison operators, and control flow structures
+- Fully implemented functional programming aspects such as lambda expressions, closures, function application, and static scoping environments
+- Fully implemented type checking for arithmentic, comparison, and control flow structures for early warnings of type errors
+- Partially implemented borrow checking and memory management features
+- Built a rigorous testing and verification framework that enables rapid iteration and expansion

 ### Areas for Improvement

-- Project timeline management needed better risk assessment
 - Integration testing could have started earlier in development
 - Documentation processes needed more structure
 - Better tooling support for development workflow